hotwax/oms-documentation/deployment&configuration/tathya/alterts&Reports/README.md

   - Select a user to display alerts or reports created by that individual.

 - **Status:**
-  - Choose an option to display entries based on the selected status, such as Default, Success, Working, Error, Not Triggered, or On Grace.
+    - Select an option to display alerts or reports that match the selected status.
+Available status options include:
+    - Default: Displays all entries regardless of status.
+    - Success: Displays entries that ran successfully.
+    - Working: Displays entries that are currently being processed.
+    - Error: Displays entries that did not successfully run.
+    - Not Triggered: Displays entries with a trigger that has not yet been activated.
+    - On Grace: Displays entries that are currently in a defined grace period.

 - **Search:**
-  - Utilize the Search feature by entering a term in the text-entry field or selecting the magnifying glass icon.
-The table will then display entries matching the search criteria.
+    - To use the Search feature, simply enter a term in the text-entry field and hit <Enter> or select the magnifying glass icon.
+A list of entries that include your search criteria will appear in the table.

 ## Table Column Headers

-The Alerts and Reports tables feature the following column headers:
+The Alerts and Reports tables include the following column headers:

 - **Last Run:**
   - Displays the date, time, and UTC hour difference when the entry last ran.

 - **Name:**
-  - Represents the name of the alert or report, defined during addition or editing.
+  - Represents the name of the alert or report, as defined when adding or editing the entry.

 - **Schedule:**
   - Indicates the defined schedule of the alert or report (e.g., every hour, every minute, etc.).